 Your faculty advisor and the Student Affairs deans will read your letter.
 The letter helps the deans and advisors become better acquainted with you.
 Please go to myPomona to submit your letter.

 Pomona College requires that all students carry health insurance.
-You may elect to enroll in the Student Accident and Sickness Insurance Plan (SASIP) provided through the Claremont Colleges, or you may waive out if you have a private insurance policy.
-If you do not waive out, you will be automatically enrolled in the student health insurance plan through the Claremont Colleges.
+You may waive out if you have a private insurance policy.
+If you do not waive out, you will be automatically enrolled in the annual student health insurance plan through the Claremont Colleges.

-In the best interest of our students' health and access to care, we require that a Pomona College student's alternative coverage be comparable to the Claremont Colleges' Student Accident and Sickness Insurance Plan (SASIP) if you wish to waive out.
+In the best interest of our students' health and access to care, we require that a Pomona College student's alternative coverage be comparable to the Claremont Colleges' Student Health Insurance Plan (SHIP) if you wish to waive out.